The Supervet: Safari Special at The Rhino Orphanage

 Supervet Noel Fitzpatrick, in his new episode Supervet: Safari Special, visits The Rhino Orphanage.
 You too can visit and volunteer with ACE!

 Just as conservationists fight to protect important wildlife populations, a UNESCO World Heritage Site protects the legacy of a particular place.
-Golola offers you the chance to be part of both these stories.
-You’ll gain hands-on experience caring for orphaned or injured baby rhinos and monitor those released in a wildlife reserve within a UNESCO protected site.
+Golola Rhino Orphanage And Rehabilitation Centre offers you the chance to be part of both of these stories.
+You’ll gain hands-on experience caring for orphaned or injured baby rhinos and monitor those released in a wildlife reserve within a UNESCO-protected site.

-In the morning you could be observing the training of an anti-poaching dog.
+In the morning you could find yourself bottle-feeding a recently orphaned baby rhino as it starts its rehabilitation journey.
 In the afternoon you might be surrounded by wildebeest and zebra while monitoring rhinos successfully released back into the wild.
-And by night you could find yourself bottle feeding a recently orphaned baby rhino as it starts its rehabilitation journey.
+By night you could find yourself preparing a meal with your fellow volunteers and discussing the day's activities.

-With one-on-one supervision from a knowledgeable team of zoologists, conservationists and researchers, you’ll be actively involved in every detail of rhino rehabilitation.
+With one-on-one supervision from a knowledgeable team of zoologists, conservationists and researchers, you’ll be actively involved in and learn about every detail of rhino care rehabilitation.

 Find out more in the video below - you can click 'CC' for subtitles and find chapters in the progress bar!